 XML is the basis for Web services

-Q) What are the important aspects in Web Testing?
+Q. What are the important aspects of Web Testing?

 • Functionality Testing (Includes Forms Validation, Search operations, links testing, navigation testing etc…),

-• Security Testing (Ahorization, Access Control, Virus Attacks, Etc…)
+• Security Testing (Authorization, Access Control, Virus Attacks, Etc…)

 • Database Testing (includes Data integrity, data manipulations, data retrievals etc..),